Climbing Hydrangea (Hydrangea petiolaris) Growing Advice and Tips

 - Fully Hardy

-- Cutting can be taken May – August using several methods of propagation
+- Cutting can be taken May-August using several methods of propagation

 Pruning Climbing Hydrangeas

-Pruning is not necessary and should be avoided if possible but should you choose to prune them then be warned it may effect the flower for a year or two as they do flower on last years growth.
+Pruning is not necessary and should be avoided if possible but should you choose to prune them then be warned it may affect the flower for a year or two as they do flower on last years growth.

-Climbing Hydrangeas need to be pruned straight after they have flowered as they produce new flower buds soon after flowering and hold on to them until the following spring when they flower again which is why if you prune it to late you will be cutting off the new flower buds.
+Climbing Hydrangeas need to be pruned straight after they have flowered as they produce new flower buds soon after flowering and hold on to them until the following spring when they flower again which is why if you prune it too late you will be cutting off the new flower buds.

-Simply prune just below the spent flowers after they finish flowering, it will then put on new growth that summer which will in turn produce the flower buds for the following year.
+Simply prune just below the spent flowers after they finish flowering, it will then put on new growth that summer which will, in turn, produce the flower buds for the following year.

 Where to grow Climbing Hydrangea

 Climbing hydrangea are well known for growing well in shady areas where other climbers would fail.
 They will grow well in shade, partial shade and full sun.
-In partial shade they tend to no flower as well, semi shaded spots seem to b just right for them.
-They will grow in moist but well-drained soil (avoid areas which become water logged).
+In partial shade they tend to no flower as well, semi-shaded spots seem to b just right for them.
+They will grow in moist but well-drained soil (avoid areas which become waterlogged).